-The decrease in contract manufacturing revenue of \$3,770,000 (40%) during the three months ended July 31, 2016 compared to the same period in the prior year was primarily due to a decrease in the number of manufacturing runs completed and shipped in the current year period compared to the prior year period, which was primarily attributed to an unexpected delay in third-party testing needed for final release of several manufacturing runs.
-As such, we expect these manufacturing runs to be shipped and the associated revenue recognized during the quarter ending October 31, 2016.
+Six Months: The increase in contract manufacturing revenue of \$10,077,000 (53%) during the six-month period ended October 31, 2016 compared to the same period in the prior year was primarily due to an increase in the number of manufacturing runs shipped in the current year period due to an increased demand for contract manufacturing services combined with increased manufacturing capacity associated with our Myford biomanufacturing facility.

-Based on our current commitments for manufacturing services from Avid's third-party customers and the anticipated completion of in-process third-party customer manufacturing runs, we expect contract manufacturing revenue for fiscal year 2017 to range from \$50 to \$55 million.
+Based on our current commitments for manufacturing services from Avid's third-party customers and the anticipated completion of in-process third-party customer manufacturing runs, we expect contract manufacturing revenue for the full fiscal year ending April 30, 2017 to range from \$50 to \$55 million.